AugustinMauroy/scholarsuite/docs/Prisma.md

-# ScholarSuite Prisma Documentation
+# ScholarSuite Prisma Schema Documentation

-> [!NOTE]
+> **Note:**
-> Cette documentation est à destination des mainteneurs du projet ScholarSuite.
-Elle fournit des informations sur les modèles de données utilisés dans ScholarSuite et comment les gérer avec Prisma.
+> This documentation is intended for ScholarSuite project maintainers.
+It provides information about the data models used in ScholarSuite and how to manage them with Prisma.

 ## Models